 - This 4 hour tour includes both snowshoeing and ice fishing, with a campfire and snacks

 - There are also snowmobiling tours with ice fishing.
-This is a 5 hour snowmobile and ice fishing day, whilst this is a full 8 hour day of snowmobiling and ice fishing.
+For example, this is a 5 hour snowmobile and ice fishing day.

 As you can see, there’s no shortage of choices when it comes to ice fishing in Rovaniemi!